rwmadden1/ObjDet/README.md

 # ObjDet
-first try at creating repository this will be for object detection in 2D images
+First try at creating repository.
+This will be for object detection in 2D images.